gsilva2016/langchain-examples/video-summarization/README.md

 QUERY_TEXT=

 # Optional Filter expression for the Vector DB query
-# Example: To search only text summaries: "mode=='text'"
+# Example: To search only text summaries: "mode=='text'".
+To search only frames: "mode=='frame'"
 FILTER_EXPR=

 ```